Christmas Customs and Christmas Traditions Around the World

 - Christmas Traditions in Sweden – A town called Gavle in Sweden has a long-standing Christmas tradition of building a large goat made entirely of straw.
 Each year, vandals attempt to destroy it before Christmas day.
 So far, it has survived these attempts only about 10 times.

 - Christmas Traditions in Norway – Norwegians believe that on Christmas Eve, witches and evil spirits rise and look for brooms to ride in the skies.
 Hence, the people of Norway hide their brooms on the day before Christmas and men fire shotguns at the sky to frighten away the roaming witches.

 - Christmas Traditions in Germany – Germany also celebrates Christmas on December 6th.
-Children here leave shoes and boots outside their homes, and in the morning these are full of candies and sweets, if they have been good or sometimes there is a golden birch twig along with the sweets if they have been naughty.
+Children here leave shoes and boots outside their homes, and in the morning these are full of candies and sweets for those who have been good.
+Sometimes, the boots are found containing a golden birch twig along with sweets which indicates that the child had been naughty.

-- Christmas Traditions in Slovakia – the tradition in Slovakia is for the head of the family to take a spoon of Loksa - a traditional dish made of bread, poppy-seed filling, and water and fling it at the ceiling.
+- Christmas Traditions in Slovakia – According to the Slovakian tradition, the head of the family has to take a spoon of Loksa - a traditional dish made of bread, poppy-seed filling, and water - and fling it at the ceiling.
 The more the Loksa gets glued to the roof, the richer his crops are supposed to be next year.

 Choose from among these Christmas traditions to enliven your holiday season this year.

 Last Updated on : November 26, 2016